• Skip to primary navigation

 Pie Crusts: (these directions look long but are actually very easy)

-Start by taking 1/2 cup of buttery spread (Smart Balance or Earth Balance) and spread it out in small chunks on a freezer-safe plate.
-Put the plate with the buttery spread in the freezer for at least 30 minutes.
+Start by taking 1/2 cup of dairy-free butter and spreading it out in small chunks on a freezer-safe plate.
+Put it in the freezer for at least 30 minutes.

-In a food processor put in gluten-free flour mix, frozen buttery spread chunks, and salt and pulse until crumbly.
+After 30 minutes, put the gluten-free flour, frozen dairy-free butter chunks, and salt in a food processor and pulse until crumbly.
 Add in one tablespoon of ice water and pulse.
 Add one more tablespoon of ice water and pulse until it forms into a ball.
-If not using a food processor mix in a bowl with a pastry cutter or two forks.
+If not using a food processor, mix in a bowl with a pastry cutter or two forks.

 Rolling Out The Pie Dough: